Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 unlearn
 vanilla
 verifiability https://en.wikipedia.org/wiki/Wikipedia:Verifiability
-via Negativa = When we have a problem, our natural instinct is to add a new habit or purchase a fix.
+via negativa = When we have a problem, our natural instinct is to add a new habit or purchase a fix.
 But sometimes, you can improve your life by taking things away.
 For example, the foods you avoid are more important than the foods you eat. victimisation/retaliation = subject to or threatened with some kind of disadvantage or unfair treatment (often referred to as detriment) because they made (or plan to make) a workplace complaint, or helped someone else to do so voleur volé volume hiring